umer77/GHFollowers/README.md

 <img src="/Images/Followers.png" width="250">

 ## Favorites
 User can see the favorited user on the second tab.
+You can swipe to delete the user from favorite list.
 ### Favorites Screen
 <img src="/Images/Favorites.png" width="250">